 Ex-Works is somewhat analogous to purchasing something in a shop.
 You take on liability and control in the actual shop, although legal ownership might not immediately transfer to you if you make a credit agreement to pay later.

-At the other end of the scale are Delivered at Place (DAP) and Delivered Duty Paid (DDP).
+At the other end of the scale are Delivered at Place (DAP), Delivered at Place Unloaded (DPU) and Delivered Duty Paid (DDP).
 With both of these, transfer of control and risk take place at the buyer’s premises only once the goods are unloaded – in other words at the same time as the seller takes delivery of the goods.
 So it is the seller who has to arrange insurance – or of course self-insure – all the way to that point.

 You can consider Delivered at Place to be analogous to ordering something for delivery to your home.
 You are paying for delivery, and you expect the seller to be liable for the goods until they are safely delivered to you.

-Incidentally, transfer of ownership is out of scope for Incoterms.
+Incidentally, transfer of ownership is out of scope for the Incoterms®

-Make sure the Incoterm you choose fits your logistics
+Make sure the Incoterms® rule you choose fits your logistics

 As with any deal, the terms you can negotiate will ultimately depend on how significant a customer or supplier you are to the other party in the transaction.
 You may have to take what’s on offer, or you may be able to get something more favourable.

-But be careful that you do not get Incoterms which hinder your business.
+But be careful that you do not agree to use a rule which hinders your business.
 Ex-works means you are responsible for arranging all freight and bear all risks once the supplier has made the goods available to you at his own premises.
 If you want to control the supply chain from that point on, then it could be that this is a good solution for you, although it is unlikely that suppliers will be happy if you effectively use their factory’s loading areas as extra warehouse space – there will likely need to be an additional agreement about when goods have to be collected.

 Things that can go wrong